Professional & Educational Activities Board

 Learn more about the Professional & Educational Activities Board (PEAB), its mission, committees, and more.

-The Professional & Educational Activities Board (PEAB) provides leadership in the Society for activities related to the professional activities of practitioners engaged in disciplines such as computer engineering, software engineering, computer science, information technology, and information systems.
+The Professional & Educational Activities Board (PEAB) provides leadership for activities related to the professional activities of practitioners engaged in disciplines such as computer engineering, software engineering, computer science, information technology, and information systems.

-PEAB is chaired by the Vice President of Professional Activities, Deborah Silver.
+The board is chaired by the Vice President of Professional Activities, Cyril Onwubiko.
 The full board can be found here.

 PEAB is responsible recommending, evaluating, initiating, and nurturing programs, products, and services to serve practitioners and their employers.